donanhnguyen/blackjack/README.md

 ### 1. Betting:

 Click on chip icons below the table depending on how much you want to wager before each round.
+Bet amount is incremented based on which chip you click.
 1. White Chips: $1
 2. Red Chips: $5
 3. Blue Chips: $10
-4. Green Chips: $25.
+4. Green Chips: $25
 5. Click 'Reset Bet' to clear your bet to zero in case you want to start over.

 ### 2. Playing the Game:

 Click 'New Game' button to start the round.
-1. Hit: dealer will dealt you another card
+1. Hit: dealer will deal you another card.
 2. Stay: dealer will stop dealing you any cards, and begin dealing cards to himself until he either reaches the highest score to 21, or goes over 21.
 3. Doubledowm: dealer will hand you only 1 more card and your bet amount doubles, smart move to move if you are confident that the next card will bring you to 21 or close.
 But, if your next card doesn't bring you anywhere near 21, then oops!
 You lose double the original bet amount.